 - The Grenadier manga had an Omake comic where Mikan decided to test the secret of Rushuna's Unorthodox Reload by grabbing the latter's breasts (while she's undressed) and shaking.
 Cue bullets spilling out of an embarrassed Rushuna's cleavage and forming a pile up to about her knees; afterwards, she insists that they're just ordinary breasts.

 - A gorilla actually does this to Professor Porter in Tarzan, causing several objects to fall out of his pockets, including a stuffed Little Brother toy.

-- Used in Thud!, whenever something goes missing from Pseudopolis Yard, SOP is to shake Nobby up-side-down and give him a shake.
+- Used in Thud!, whenever something small and semi-valuable goes missing from Pseudopolis Yard, SOP is to hold Nobby up-side-down and give him a shake.